Neamar/DUCK/rosa_on_himself.md

 out an atlas and locate the coastline yourself... but that's where MY Duckburg is.
 Any reference Donald ever made to South Burbank or Catalina or anything else...
 I simply ignore.
-<P> There can't be a city as big as Duckburg in that area... and
-if there were, it couldn't SNOW there.
+There can't be a city as big as Duckburg in that area... and if there were, it couldn't SNOW there.
 And don't anybody tell me it doesn't snow in Eureka -- I don't wanna know that.
 (Anyway, I guess I've eliminated the existance of Eureka and all the Eurekans anyway...